 How to insert an iFrame for a web capture form.

-An iFrame is a HTML inline frame that you can use to add HTML from another source onto your website or Landing Zone.
+An iFrame is a HTML inline frame that you can use to add HTML from another source onto your website or Landing Page.

-Although possible, we do not recommend you use iFrames within your landing zones.
+Although possible, we do not recommend you use iFrames within your Landing Pages.

 The primary use of the iFrame is to add a CommuniGator web capture form into your own website.